bfritz/fusionpbx/scripts/upgrade/r1877-readme.txt

 For postgres you can import the sql file into the database by using the following command. su postgres psql -U postgres -d fusionpbx3 -f /tmp/database_backup.sql -L sql.log

+Edit fusionpbx/includes/config.php change the database name to the new database.

+Login with the web browser.

+Update the menu by going to:
+http://x.x.x.x//core/menu/menu.php then edit the menu and press 'restore default'

+Update the permissions.
+Got to advanced -> group manager edit the permissions for the superadmin group and select the permissions you that are not select in the list when finished press save.

+Logout of the web interface to clear the session.

+Log back in the upgrade is now complete.